Compare business electricity rates

 Deemed rate

-Flexible tariffs are usually more expensive than fixed rates, so it’s always best to shop around and compare electricity deals to avoid paying more than you need to.
+Flexible tariffs are usually more expensive than fixed rates, so it’s always best to shop around and compare electricity plans to avoid paying more than you need to.

 How much is business electricity per kWh?

 There’s no one answer for this.
-It depends on the supplier, your contract and other factors such as whether you have to pay the green levy or not.
+It depends on the supplier, your contract and other factors, such as whether you pay the CCL or not.

-The table below gives you an idea of how much business electricity currently costs (excluding the Climate Change Levy) based on government statistics for Q3 2022:
+The table below gives you an idea of how much business electricity currently costs (excluding the Climate Change Levy) based on government statistics for the second quarter of 2024:

 Source: GOV.UK